tranSMART-Foundation/transmart/README.md

 ### PostgreSQL-specific notes

+Release 16.3 of tranSMART supports postgreSQL version 9.6.
+Earlier releases work with versions up to postgreSQL 9.5.

 The configured PostgreSQL user must be a database superuser.
 You can connect to PostgreSQL with UNIX sockets by specifying the parent directory of the socket in `PGHOST`.
 In that case, `localhost` will be used in the situation where UNIX sockets are not supported, such as for JDBC connections.

 The variable `$TABLESPACES` is the parent directory for where the tablespaces will be created in the PostgreSQL server's filesystem.